neto1895/M11C_Note_Taker_Express..js-ECR/README.md

 ## Contributing

-This repository is open source and contributions are welcome.
+This repository is open source with the starter code form the edeX bootcamp and contributions are welcome.
 If you have any ideas for improvements, please feel free to open an issue or submit a pull request.

 <a name="questions"></a>